Abortion and Overpopulation

 Overpopulation is a Myth

 The myth stems from the idea that there are so many people on the planet that our resources can’t possibly keep up.
-But, The Food and Agriculture Organization of the United Nations as well as the World Food Programme say, “There is enough food in the world today for everyone to have the nourishment necessary for a healthy and productive life.”
-And “the world currently produces enough food for everybody, but many people do not have access to it.”
-In other words, what we have is a distribution problem - not a supply problem.
+However, the Food and Agriculture Organization of the United Nations as well as the World Food Programme say, “There is enough food in the world today for everyone to have the nourishment necessary for a healthy and productive life.”
+Additionally, “the world currently produces enough food for everybody, but many people do not have access to it.”

-The World Food Programme lists 6 key causes of hunger, and overpopulation is not one of them.
+The World Food Programme lists six key causes of hunger, and overpopulation is not one of them.
 Reducing the number of hungry people will not make people less hungry if the infrastructure to get resources to them is inadequate, or war is destroying crops and interfering with relief efforts.
 The tendency to suggest abortion as a "solution" to suffering suggests that we ought to eliminate the sufferer instead of solving problems.

 Abortion and Overpopulation - Is it a Solution?

 Killing living human beings is not an acceptable solution to any problem.
 If we attempted to kill human beings to solve the overpopulation problem, it would make the most sense to kill the people who are not contributing to society – toddlers and infants.
 Is it morally acceptable to kill them?
-No. We would never accept the killing of toddlers to reduce the population, so if we believe in true human equality, we cannot accept killing of preborn human beings to accomplish the same goal.
+No. We would never accept the killing of toddlers to reduce the population - so if we believe in true human equality, we cannot accept the killing of preborn human beings to accomplish the same goal.

 Overpopulation: The Making of a Myth